 Public Notice as of March 14, 2017: Dunbar Cave State Park is currently in the process of restoring the lake to a more pristine and functional body of water that will better serve visitors.
 In order for this to be accomplished, Tennessee State Park staff are lowering the lake to conduct soil testing.
 Once tested, staff will be better able to assess the situation and devise a cost-effective repair that will enhance the lake for the local community.

 Interpretive Programs and Tours

 The park offers scheduled nature programs year-round for all ages, on many nature topics including birds, wildflowers, bats, geology and more.
-The park also offers ranger-led Cave Tours during May, June and July.
+The park also offers ranger-led Cave Tours during May through August.
 Reservations are required.
 For complete tour details, please view our event calendar.

 In the spring and fall, the Lake Trail offers excellent birding.
 The trail meanders along the edge of Swan Lake and into the hilly mixed deciduous woods, offering a good mix waterfowl and song birds.
 Swan Lake supports waterfowl visitors during migration and in winter.
 In the summer, the cave mouth is a great place to experience cool cave air, and see the nesting Eastern Phoebe.